kyma-project/kyma/components/function-controller/design/scaling_functions.md

 # Serverless Functions Scaling Modes

 ## Summary
 Initially, the Serverless API supported the `spec.ScaleConfig` field only.
-The work flow was as follow:
+The workflow was as follows:
 - Function resources were defaulted to min/max replicas = 1
 - If the user sets a different scaling config, the function controller will create an HPA resources with the user defined min/max values.
 - The HPA resource target ref will be the Function runtime deployment.